-Our popular Chemistry course is taught by experienced and friendly staff, who were all successful teachers and maintain strong links with schools.
-You will join a community of students at our new city centre campus and become part of our LJMU Partnership school family, with whom we work very closely.
+Our popular Chemistry course is taught by experienced and friendly staff.
+Your tutors were all successful teachers, who maintain strong links with schools and actively engage with up to date educational research.
+You will join a community of students at our city centre campus and within our LJMU Partnership schools .

 LJMU is unique in the North West in offering a Post Graduate Diploma in Education together with Qualified Teacher Status.
 This means that our Chemistry teaching graduates are skilled teachers already two thirds of the way towards a Masters, which many go on to complete during their early career.

-The Chemistry PGDE begins with a 3 week induction period at the University.
-Following induction and up until January, student teachers normally spend Fridays (and sometimes the occasional full week) on campus and the other 4 days in school.
-Later in the year, students return to the University for additional full training weeks, but spend the majority of time (at least 120 days) in schools.
+The Chemistry PGDE begins with a 3 week LJMU induction early in September.
+Until January, student teachers normally spend Fridays (and sometimes the occasional full week) on campus and the other 4 days in school.
+Later in the year, students return to LJMU for additional full training weeks, but spend 5 days on placement in schools.

-The Postgraduate Diploma is assessed through 4 Modules.
-The course team and our Partnership schools have worked together to ensure that this gold standard teacher training PGDE Award is both relevant and manageable.
-The Award of QTS comprises one of these academic Modules.
-You will also complete two essays, (one of which focuses on the development of a Scheme of Work) and deliver a case-study presentation.
+The Postgraduate Diploma is taught and assessed through 4 Modules.
+The Award of QTS forms one of these Modules.
+You will also be assessed by completing two essays based on your classroom practice, (one of which focuses on the development of a Scheme of Work) and delivering a case-study presentation.